-The COO is the coordinator of Title IX Education Amendments Act of 1972 which prohibits discrimination on the basis of sex in any educational program or activity receiving federal financial assistance.
-All inquiries or complaints should be directed to the COO.
+The Executive Assistant is the coordinator of Title IX Education Amendments Act of 1972 which prohibits discrimination on the basis of sex in any educational program or activity receiving federal financial assistance.
+All Title IX inquiries or complaints should be directed to the Title IX Coordinator at TitleIX@cbd.edu.

-The COO will act equitably and promptly to resolve complaints within ten (10) business days in accordance with the CBD College appeals procedure.
+The Title IX Coordinator will act equitably and promptly to resolve complaints within ten (10) business days in accordance with the CBD College appeals procedure.
 Inquiries concerning the application and implementation of Title IX regulations also may be directed to: